winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ### Authentication

-Everything under https://wing.cloud (or https://api.wing.cloud, which includes the wing console view for preview/prod environments), should be authenticated with a Wing Preview user.
+Everything under https://wing.cloud (or https://api.wing.cloud, which includes the wing console view for preview/prod environments), should be authenticated with a Wing Cloud user.

 The https://xxx.wingcloud.dev endpoints which represent exposed endpoints from environments are not required to be authenticated so they must have an unguessable domain name.